baharev/sdopt-tearing/docs/index.rst

 The picture below shows a sparse matrix ordered to the so-called spiked form.
 The original matrix is of size `76 x 76`; this can be reduced to a `5 x 5` matrix (where `5` is the number of spike columns).
-The blue lines correspond to the equipment boundaries in the technical system.
+The blue lines correspond to the equipment boundaries in the technical system; the red squares are above the diagonal; the grey squares are "forbidden" variables (no explicit elimination possible).

 .. image:: ./pics/SpikedForm.png
    :alt: A sparse matrix ordered to the so-called spiked form.
    :align: center
+   :scale: 75%

 --------------------------------------------------------------------------------